 Riding A Motorcycle In Spain - Rules, Regulations and the Law

-With glorious year round weather, Spain is the perfect place in which to ride a motorcycle.
+With glorious year round weather, Spain is the perfect place in which to ride a motorcycle, moped or scooter ('Motos' as they are commonly known as here).
 If you are living here and looking to buy a motorcycle in Spain, or visiting for your holidays and looking to hire one, you will need to understand the laws when it comes to motorcycling in Spain.

 So read our guide full of tips below and make sure you don't fall foul of the law.

 What Motorcycles, Mopeds and Scooters Can I Ride?

 The driving licence that you hold and the codes on the back of it will determine the kind of vehicles you are permitted to drive by law.

 The vast majority of drivers on the roads will hold a category B driving licence, which qualifies them for category AM and entitles them to ride a moped or scooter of up to 50cc as long as the vehicle cannot exceed 45 kph.